ARMZ Uranium Holding: Mergers and Acquisitions

 In late 2010, Atomredmetzoloto acquired 51.4% of Uranium One (U1), a Canadian uranium mining company.

-In June 2011, it closed a transaction worth USD 983 million to purchase a 100% stake in Mantra Resources Limited, thus ensuring participation in the uranium development projects in Tanzania (including the Mkuju River area with over 39,000 tons of uranium reserves).
+On December 15, ARMZ announced that it would buy Mantra Resources Limited, an Australian mining company, to ensure participation in the uranium development projects in Tanzania (including the Mkuju River area with over 39,000 tons of uranium reserves).
+In June 2011, it closed a transaction worth USD 983 million to purchase a 100% stake in Mantra Resources.
 In January 2013, ARMZ agreed with the U1 management to increase its stake in Uranium One up to 100%.

 In 2013, a spin-off of ARMZ’s overseas assets was carried out to pass them under the management of Uranium One Holding, whereby ARMZ Uranium Holding Co. consolidated the uranium mining assets in Russia.
+In 2017, ARMZ suspended its Mkuju River uranium project due to low uranium prices.

 Ownership and Top Management

 Atomenergoprom, JSC is the holder of 84.5% of Atomredmetzoloto, JSC shares.

 Alexander Lokshin is the Chairman of the ARMZ Board of Directors.

 In May 2013, the Board of Directors appointed Vladimir Verkhovtsev as General Director of ARMZ Uranium Holding Co.